varunkumare99/Nand2Tetris/README.md

 ## Project 10
 Compiler I : Syntax Analysis
-a syntax analyzer that parses Jack programs according to the Jack grammar, producing an XML file that renders the program's structure using marked-up text.
+A syntax analyzer that parses Jack programs according to the Jack grammar, producing an XML file that renders the program's structure using marked-up text.

 ####  Tokenizer
 Tokenizing, a basic service of any syntax analyzer, is the act of breaking a given textual input into a stream of tokens.